kongyanye/VideoAnalyticsFramework/README.md

 ## Features:
+- Self-contained: all you need is contained in this repo, e.g., the model checkpoint, the dataset, the example log file and results plot, etc
 - Two roles: `edge` to send frames, and `cloud` to infer
 - Communication: implemented with Socket, lightweight and efficient
 - Performance monitor: an easy implementation to log and show performance